IBM/powerai-vision-object-detection/README.md

 * Use a browser to go to the web UI.
 The default URL is http://localhost:8081.

+#### Use the web app

 * Use the `Choose File` button to choose a file.
 On a phone this should give you an option to use your camera.
 On a laptop, you choose an image file (JPG or PNG).

-* Press the `Upload File` button to send the image to your Web API and render the results.
+* Press the `Upload File` button to send the image to your web API and render the results.

   ![webui](doc/source/images/object_detection_app.png)

+* The UI will show an error message, if you did not configure your POWERAI_VISION_WEB_API_URL or if your API is not deployed (in SuperVessel you can quickly redeploy every hour).

 # Links